 This story was featured in our ELECTricity newsletter in August 2013.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Spreading over 10,226 square miles, Inyo County is California’s second largest county.
 Its geography is a big part of why 60% of the county’s nearly 10,000 registered voters choose to vote by mail.
 The Registrar’s office employs 4 full-time employees, recruits 120 poll workers, and manages 15 voting precincts.